 - Rely on the low-moisture encapsulation process – This trusted, and proven technique involves applying a solution of crystalizing polymers and detergent components to carpet.
 With agitation the process captures particles that vacuuming may miss, and removes any soils stuck to carpet fibers that can impact the appearance.
 The process returns areas to use in around 30 minutes by using much less water than other carpet cleaning methods.

-Whittaker’s Smart Care® machines are easy to use and require minimal training.
+Whittaker’s Smart Care® TWIN and TRIO machines are easy to use and require minimal training.
 These machines use multiple cylindrical brushes and encapsulation chemistry to extract embedded soils from carpet fibers.
 Whittaker’s CRYSTAL® Chemistry products have earned Green Seal Certification, making them an ideal choice for environments with people who may have compromised immune systems.
-Conduct interim maintenance regularly to keep a long-term care facility looking its best.

 - Check for spots – The sooner you treat a spot, the easier it is to remove completely from carpet.
 Conduct visual inspections of carpet throughout the facility.
-If a spot is found, first simply blot with a clean rag to remove excess liquid and prevent it from setting deeper.
+If you notice a potentially contaminated or dirty area, first simply blot with a clean rag to remove excess liquid and prevent it from setting deeper.
 Invest in appropriate spot-treating products that are safe for generalized cleaning.
-For instance, Whittaker’s Crystal Spot Tool™lifts stains by gently agitating the affected area.
-Coupled with the Carpet Roamer Spotting Tool, which features two bristle settings that can adapt to various carpet types, users can effectively remove embedded soils.
+For instance, Whittaker’s Crystal ® Spot Toollifts stains by gently agitating the affected area.
+Coupled with the Carpet Roamer ® Spotting Tool, which features two bristle settings that can adapt to various carpet types, users can effectively remove embedded soils.
+While cases of COVID-19 continue to impact nursing homes, err on the side of caution and wear the recommended PPE while conducting carpet care.

 - Schedule as-needed hot-water extraction – A more intensive and disruptive process than low-moisture encapsulation, the hot-water extraction method provides an extremely thorough deep-clean for carpet.
 It also helps eliminate stains and odors by loosening dirt and oils from carpet fibers, which can be especially useful for long-term care facilities.
 With a low-moisture system in place, facilities can go longer between hot water extraction (potentially just once every year or every other year).

-Installing a comprehensive carpet care system in long-term care facilities is an important step in creating a healthy living environment..
-By following the above tips and techniques, organizations can better protect carpet and promote the wellbeing of residents and staff.
+Implementing a comprehensive carpet care system in long-term care facilities is an important step in creating a healthy living environment.
+By following the above tips and techniques, organizations can better protect carpet and promote the wellbeing of residents, staff and visitors.

 To learn more about carpet care essentials from Whittaker, like Smart Care® TWIN and TRIO machines and CRYSTAL® Chemistry, contact us at 800.422.7686 or email@example.com.